 Today we drive to Aihole, said to be one of the first regional capital of the Karnakata region under the rule of the Chalukyas.
-The town contains a large number of early experimental Hindu temples and shrines that date between the 6th to 12th century CE.
+The town contains a large number of early experimental Hindu temples and shrines that date between the 6th – 12th centuries CE.

 Aihole is a historic site of ancient and medieval era Hindu, Buddhist and Jain monuments in north Karnataka.
-The town was referred to as Ayyavole and Aryapura in ancient inscriptions and Hindu texts.
-The Britishers referred to it as Aivalli and Ahivolal in colonial British era.
+Located on the banks of the Malaprabha river, the village was referred to as Ayyavole and Aryapura in ancient inscriptions and Hindu texts.

-The idyllic town boasts of over a hundred stone and cave temples dating from the fourth century through the twelfth century CE.
-These monuments are protected under the laws of the Indian government, and managed by the Archaeological Survey of India (ASI).
+The idyllic town boasts of over a hundred stone and cave temples dating from the fifth century through the twelfth century.
+These monuments are protected under the laws of the Indian government and managed by the Archaeological Survey of India (ASI).

-Located around a small village surrounded by farmlands, Aihole is a major archaeological site featuring many temples and monasteries, set amidst narrow streets and congested settlement.
+Located around a small village surrounded by farmlands, Aihole is a major archaeological site featuring many temples and monasteries, set amidst narrow streets and congested settlements.

 Similar to Pattadakal, the heritage site does not have a cordoned parking area.
 You just park in the space outside the complex.
-As we got down hoards of local villagers came charging at us selling informative books and eatables among other items.
-It is not advisable to buy books form these locals as they will ask for astronomical amounts and you have to bargain.
-We hurried towards the sanctity of the ASI protected site, beyond which they didn’t chase us.
+As we got down hoards of local villagers came charging at us selling books and eatables among other items.
+It is not advisable to buy books from these locals as they will ask for astronomical amounts and you have to bargain.
+We hurried towards the sanctity of the ASI-protected site, beyond which they didn’t chase us.

 Myths surrounding Aihole